 That’s it.
 That’s the prize!

-Since these contrade have lost their military functions through the years, they have become more of a group which exists behind the streets of the city, yet within the city walls as a symbol that binds the community members together, in a ‘family-like’ fashion.
+Since these contrades have lost their military functions through the years, they have become more of a group that exists behind the streets of the city, yet within the city walls as a symbol that binds the community members together, in a ‘family-like’ fashion.

 They celebrate each members births, marriages, deaths, the enjoyment of the parades and the victories of the Palio.
 This is not just a simple gesture given here and there, but a daily, weekly and monthly time spent together as a group.